lgngrvs/logangraves.com/posts/now.md

 Type: page
 Desc:

-Here's what I'm up to as of *late May, 2024*.
+Updated *late May, 2024*.

-I have now graduated high school!
-I'm figuring out my summer plans still, but I'm hoping to get a simple part-time job and spend the rest of my time learning.

-I feel *hungry* again — I want to learn everything again, and I'm enjoying the process of doing so.
-I haven't felt this joyful in a while.
-God I love learning stuff
+> There is no choice but to become cracked in everything at once.
+How difficult of an endeavor that seems to be! — yet, it is the only worthwhile path upon which to travel.

+In mid-may 2024 I graduated high school.
+Not coincidentally, I started to feel *hungry* again, like I did when I was younger, the feeling of wanting to contain the whole universe inside of me, to be bursting open with multitudes.
+I'm making up for lost time!

+I continue to feel like I'm stuck straddling two worlds.
+Perhaps they will unite at their limits.

+I'm probably going to start a web design agency.
+Email me if you're interested in being an early client.

 Currently reading:
-- *Introduction to Computing Systems* by Patt and Patel — extremely fun textbook that takes you from transistors up the levels of abstraction to high-level programming.
+- *Introduction to Computing Systems* by Patt and Patel — textbook that takes you from transistors up the levels of abstraction to high-level programming.
 - *What the Buddha Taught* by Dr. Walpola Rahula, an introduction to Theravada Buddhism.
 Rahula was a monk and a professor of History and Religions at Northwestern.
+- Various stories from *Collected Fictions* a compendium of short stories by Jorge Luis Borges translated by Andrew Hurley
 - *Bach, Beethoven, and the Boys* by David Barber, a short book on the history of western music.
-- Various stories from *Collected Fictions* a compendium of short stories by Jorge Luis Borges translated by Andrew Hurley
 - Various transformers resources & papers

 ## Coming up